BobaBoard/boba-docs/docs/engineering/legacy-pages/bobaboard-ui-codebase.md

 ## Components Overview

-Here is an overview of how the components in BobaBoard UI come together to compose the website structure.
+Here is an overview of how the components in BobaComponents come together to compose the website structure.

 ![Layout.tsx covers the page as a whole, FeedWithMenu.tsc hasthe main content feed, and SideMenu.tsx controls the side menu content.](/img/legacy/ui.png)